Yakuza 0: Synopsis

 Kiryu and Oda escort Makoto to Kamurochō but are chased by Shibusawa's men.
 Oda, revealed to be a mole for Shibusawa, attempts to kill Kiryu and Makoto.
-Kiryu subdues him, and Oda explains that he and Tachibana were former Chinese gangsters in Japan.
-At that time, Makoto migrated to Japan to find her brother, but ran afoul of Oda, who sold her to a Korean gang, where she was sexually abused, causing her blindness.
+After being subdued by Kiryu, Oda explains that he and Tachibana were former Chinese gangsters in Japan.
+At that time, Makoto migrated to Japan to find her brother, but ran afoul of Oda, who sold her to a Korean gang, where she was sexually abused, causing her to suffer from psychogenically-induced blindness.
 Oda discovered Makoto's identity after Tachibana saw her on a documentary, and feared his reprisal ever since.
 Regretting his crimes, he allows Kiryu and Makoto to flee, before being executed by Shibusawa.

 Kiryu meets Tachibana, who reveals that he knew that Makoto was looking for him.
 He also reveals that upon learning her inheritance of the Empty Lot, he turned to Kazama, who helped him form his company to protect Makoto from Dojima, who also planned to annihilate the Kazama Family.
 With their interests coinciding, Kiryu and Tachibana flee but Tachibana is captured by Dojima's assassin, Lao Gui, the true perpetrator of the Empty Lot murder.
 Tachibana is then tortured to death by Dojima Family member Yoneda, acting on behalf of Kuze with orders, and his men, whom Kiryu and Nishikiyama defeat.
 Makoto discovers her brother's body and regains partial sight.

 Meanwhile, Majima learns that Shimano sent the kill order so that Majima would be pressured to have Makoto willingly hand over the Empty Lot to Shimano.
 Majima finds Makoto in the Empty Lot, plotting revenge for Tachibana's death.
 Despite Majima's concerns, Makoto meets Dojima, offering the Empty Lot in exchange for the deaths of his lieutenants.
 Dojima declines and has her shot.
 Sera arrives and escorts Makoto to a hospital.
 However, Shibusawa finds Makoto and holds her captive on a ship.
-Kiryu and his family storm the ship and save Makoto, whilst Majima battles the Dojima family in the Tojo HQ, including Awano who dies at Lao Gui's hands when trying to shield Majima from the latter's attack.
+Kiryu and his allies storm the ship and save Makoto, whilst Majima battles the Dojima family in the Tojo HQ, including Awano who dies at Lao Gui's hands when trying to shield Majima from the latter's attack.
 Nishikiyama prevents Kiryu from killing Shibusawa, and both him and Kuze are handed over to the police.
 Majima defeats Lao Gui for framing up Kiryu and prepares to kill Dojima, but is stopped by Sera, who has ultimately acquired the deeds to the Empty Lot.
 He orders Majima to kill Shimano for his treachery, but upon confronting Shimano, Majima relents, wanting to learn the fate of his oath brother Taiga Saejima.
 Shimano terminates his dealings with the Omi Alliance and reinstates Majima into his family.